adtapia/QuickQuiz/README.md

 ### 3. **Arooj Manzar**
 -  Backend Development
 - Server Setup:
--Developed an Express.js server (app.js) to handle API requests.
+- Developed an Express.js server (app.js) to handle API requests.
--Implement backend logic to:
+- Implement backend logic to:
--the server to serve the HTML, CSS, and JavaScript files to the client.
+- the server to serve the HTML, CSS, and JavaScript files to the client.